droosma/blog/content/post/generative-ai-hello-world/index.md

     transform --> persist[(Persist)]
 ```

-As mentioned earlier the issue that RAG is trying to address is the fact that we have to much input data for a conversational LLM to process and it's to expensive to do so.
-We are going to have to try and find a way to partition the extracted source data into smaller chunks or partitions.

-Like with the extraction step, the partition step can look quite different depending on the input source.
-Given a simple PDF document, we could partition the document into chapters, pages, paragraphs, or even sentences.
-If the document has an Index we could consider topic's too.
-If you input source is an invoice, you might want to partition on the line level.
+The partitioning approach can vary significantly based on the type of input.
+For example, a PDF document could be divided into chapters, pages, paragraphs, or sentences based on its structure.
+If the document includes an index, partitioning could also be done based on topics.
+For inputs like invoices, partitioning might occur at the line item level.

-What ever your input source is, the goal of a partition is to be as small as you can get away with, while still container enough information to retain the context of the information.
-I nice rule of thumb I use once I have a partition: Select a random one and read it, if you can't understand the context of the information, it's to small.
-If you see more than one subject in the partition, it's to big.

-The more time you spend on this step, the better your end result will be.
-The answer the model can generated will depend on the quality of the partitions, but also the speed and the cost of the system will be largely determined by the partitions used.
+The objective with partitioning is to create segments that are as small as possible without losing the context necessary to understand the information they contain.
+A useful guideline for determining the appropriate size of a partition is to randomly select a partition and review it.
+If the context of the information is unclear, the partition may be too small.
+Conversely, if the partition contains multiple subjects, it might be too large.

+Dedicating time to refine the partitioning process is crucial.
+The effectiveness of the RAG system, including the relevance and accuracy of the answers generated by the model, as well as the system's speed and cost-efficiency, significantly depends on the quality and size of the data partitions created during this step.

+This approach ensures that the partitioning stage is optimized to produce manageable chunks of data that retain enough context to be useful, while also keeping processing requirements and costs in check.

-### Partition => Transform
+### Partition to Transform

+The "Partition to Transform" phase in your RAG implementation journey is where the data starts to take on a new form—transforming partitions into embeddings for efficient retrieval.

 ```mermaid
 flowchart LR